How should exhibitors plan technology trade show booths in Las Vegas?

 Backwalls, SEG panels, lightboxes, screen walls, product visuals, and aisle-facing graphics should be planned around the demo path.
 For exhibitors that need clearer booth messaging, graphics and brand presentation support can help connect product claims, visual hierarchy, branded surfaces, and show-site alignment.

-Las Vegas technology trade shows often run in large venues with tight move-in windows, complex freight handling, and heavy exhibitor traffic.
-LVCC, Venetian Expo, Mandalay Bay, and Caesars Forum each require booth planning that accounts for access timing, drayage, labor coordination, power orders, crate movement, and final setup.
+Las Vegas technology trade shows often run in large venues with tight move-in windows, freight handling, power or data requirements, screen placement, and high-volume visitor flow.
+Use these venue planning pages to understand how LVCC, Venetian Expo, Mandalay Bay, and Caesars Forum affect technology booth rental, custom build planning, logistics, installation, and show-site setup decisions.

-For technology exhibitors, setup details can affect the demo itself.
-Screens, LED walls, device counters, power routing, internet needs, lighting, product display zones, and meeting areas should be reviewed before the booth reaches the floor.
-For larger or multi-show programs, Las Vegas trade show booth builder support can help connect design, fabrication, logistics, installation, and show opening readiness.
+For technology exhibitors, booth setup details can directly affect the demo experience.
+Screens, LED walls, device counters, product display zones, meeting areas, lighting, internet needs, and staff flow should be reviewed before the booth reaches the floor.
+For larger or multi-show programs, Las Vegas trade show booth builder support, logistics and pre-show coordination, and on-site installation and dismantle support can help connect design, fabrication, freight timing, and opening-day readiness.

 LVCC Technology Booth Setup

-CES, NAB Show, and other large shows at LVCC can involve large halls, staged freight, power/data needs, and careful installation timing.
+CES, NAB Show, InfoComm, and other large technology events at LVCC often involve large halls, staged freight, power or data needs, screen walls, demo counters, and careful installation timing.
+Exhibitors should plan booth size, access timing, graphics, and show-site setup early.

 Venetian Expo Access Planning